CmrCrabs/nixdots/.github/readme.md

 - [ ] git submodule wallpapers
 - [ ] git submodule nvim
+- [ ] update the code to use nixdots instead of .dotfiles
 - [ ] switch to pywal
 - [ ] hybrid matugen pywal setup (?)
 - [ ] matugen for bg and gui, pywal for highlight colors